7 Best Supplements for Libido

 7 – Saffron

-Saffron is often used as a spice, but it has other potential uses including the treatment of low libido.
+Saffron is often used as a spice, but it has other potential uses including helping with low libido.

 A systematic review looking at the relationship between saffron and libido found evidence suggesting that saffron can have a positive effect on sexual dysfunction.
-According to the review, saffron may also be useful in the treatment of erectile dysfunction.22
+According to the review, saffron may also be useful for erectile dysfunction.22

 Saffron may also be used by women with low libido.
-A small human trial performed on such women concluded that saffron was not only safe but also beneficial for the treatment of low libido.
+A small human trial performed on such women concluded that saffron was not only safe but also beneficial for low libido.
 It was shown to improve sexual performance in women of reproductive age.23

 Low libido may be more common than you think.
 It can affect anyone at any time in life but may be more likely with age.